 3. Decant (Re-bottle) Paint from the Citadel Pots into a Dropper Bottle

-This option takes work.
+Transferring paint from Citadel pots to dropper bottles is a bit of work.
 This is especially true if you’ve got a large collection of Citadel paints.
 But, if you’re truly concerned about spilling your paints, decanting to a dropper bottle is great idea.
 Of course, you might be a miniature painter who prefers dispensing paint from a dropper bottle and therefore any effort is worth the trouble.

 You do need to be careful about how you go about decanting Games Workshop paints into a dropper bottle.
 When you decant from a GW bottle to a dropper bottle, even the most meticulous of us will waste a good portion of paint.